After completing this pool maintenance certification course, you will have:

 Designed for those new to the pool industry or working a pool maintenance route, this course takes you through the APSP Service Tech Manual and gives you what you need to conform to industry standards.

-- The $449 (member) and $549 (nonmember) online self-paced course price includes a copy of the APSP Service Tech Manual and CMS Workbook
+- The $473 plus $24 shipping and handling (member) and $573 plus $24 shipping and handling ( (nonmember) online self-paced course price includes a copy of the APSP Service Tech Manual and CMS Workbook

 - Those who complete the course will earn 24 CEUs and can test online at a PSI testing center, at a national, regional, or chapter-sponsored testing event, or at a local community college.